-This is essentially a vetting process carried out by the banking industry which ensures that any company using direct debits complies to a set of rules including:
+This is essentially a vetting process carried out by the banking industry that ensures that any company using direct debits complies with a set of rules, including:

-Informing you at least 10 working days before any changes to the amount, frequency or date of your Direct Debit are made
+Informing you at least ten working days before any changes to the amount, frequency or date of your direct debit are made